Mohsnmonji/mohsnmonji.github.io/about-me.md

   </p>

   <p>
-    I teach courses in both **sociological theory and method**, including <strong>Social Statistics</strong>, <strong>Quantitative Research Methods</strong>, <strong>Social Problems and Inequalities</strong>, <strong>Sociology of Health</strong>,and <strong>Survey Methodology</strong>, with an emphasis on connecting course material to real-world applications.
+    I teach courses in both <strong>Sociologiacl Theory and Method</strong>, including <strong>Social Statistics</strong>, <strong>Quantitative Research Methods</strong>, <strong>Social Problems and Inequalities</strong>, <strong>Sociology of Health</strong>,and <strong>Survey Methodology</strong>, with an emphasis on connecting course material to real-world applications.
 In my courses, I incorporate <strong>experiential learning</strong> to provide students with more opportunities to work with real-world data on topics such as income inequality, food insecurity, housing, and disparities in health outcomes, allowing them to see the impact their work can have in creating a <strong>functional</strong>, and <strong>healthy society</strong>.
 </p>

 <div class="card">